puppetlabs-toy-chest/puppet-quest-guide/SETUP.md

 fully come on line.
 If your puppet runs still fail after restarting, please wait a minute and try your puppet run again.

-You can debug check the status of puppet services specifically with the `systemctl` command.
+You can check the status of puppet services specifically with the `systemctl` command.
 If you notice any stopped puppet-related services (e.g. pe-puppetdb), try starting them. (e.g. `service pe-puppetdb start`).